isamplesorg/isamples_docker/README.md

 Then cd back to the root:
 `cd ..`
-and run the docker build: `docker-compose up --build`
+and run the docker build for the flavor you are interested in: `docker-compose --env-file .env.opencontext up --build`

 This should have brought up the containers